cyber-prophet/cosmos-nushell/out/cyber/commands-md-files/cyber query ibc-fee packet.md

-Gets a list of module names and their respective consensus versions.
-Following the command with a specific module name will return only that module's information.
+Query for an unrelayed incentivized packet by port-id, channel-id and packet sequence.

 Usage:
-  cyber query upgrade module_versions [optional module_name] [flags]
+  cyber query ibc-fee packet [port-id] [channel-id] [sequence] [flags]

+Examples:
+cyber query ibc-fee packet

 Flags:
-      --height int      Use a specific height to query state at (this can error if the node is pruning state) -h, --help            help for module_versions
+      --height int      Use a specific height to query state at (this can error if the node is pruning state) -h, --help            help for packet
       --node string     <host>:<port> to Tendermint RPC interface for this chain (default "tcp://localhost:26657") -o, --output string   Output format (text|json) (default "text")